NECQL 2025: Tutor Training Summit

 The Student Academic Support Center at Bates is excited to host this year’s annual conference for the Northeast Consortium for Quantitative Literacy on April 12-13, 2025.
 This year’s theme is devoted to the work we do training students to provide peer-led academic support particularly for STEM and QR.
 While this is the annual meeting for NECQL, we extend an open invitation to anyone who works to administer an academic support center in the Northeast and beyond!

-The 2025 NECQL meeting is co-sponsored by the Dean of Faculty’s Office of Bates College.
+The 2025 NECQL meeting is co-sponsored by the Dean of Faculty/Vice President of Academic Affairs at Bates.

 This year’s meeting includes a registration fee of $100.
 But we are offering an Early Bird fee of $75 for those registering by March 1st.